Usman Anwar: Abduction of Imran Riaz Khan

 A well-known journalist, Imran Riaz Khan, was arrested by Punjab Police.
 Despite a 30-day detention order, he was released the same night and was abducted by unknown people from outside Sialkot Central Jail where he was incarcerated.
 In a sub judice case, Anwar, expressed his inability to locate the journalist and put the onus on Pakistan's military intelligence agencies for his disappearance.

-Interference in the Electoral Process
+Interference in the electoral process

 In an unprecedented move, during the candidature phase of 2024 Pakistani general election, Punjab Police was engaged in direct meddling in the electoral process.
-It was involved in snatching nomination papers from several applicants belonging to the Pakistan Tehreek-e-Insaf (PTI) while outright blocking several others from entering the returning officer's (RO) office to collect them.
+It was involved in snatching nomination papers from several applicants belonging to the PTI while outright blocking several others from entering the returning officer's (RO) office to collect them.
 In the next stage, during the scrutiny of the submitted nomination papers, proposers and seconders of the applicants from PTI, were abducted by police officers from outside RO offices as they came to aid their supported candidates.
 In some cases, even the aspiring candidates were arbitrarily arrested.